yellow100/testGit/Readme.md

-This is a repo just for testing github
+This file is for test purposes
+### Testing Git and Github